 There are certain mountains that need no explanation as to “Why Climb.”
 Denali is such a mountain.
 Its tremendous size and beauty generate a magnetism that continually draws climbers from around the world.
 An ascent of Denali touches the psyche of all alpinists, and for those who have undertaken its challenges, it rewards them with an unforgettable, once-in-a-lifetime experience.

-Alpine Ascents has been running successful Denali expeditions for nearly 20 years.
-Our 2018 season was a great success with 9 teams reaching the summit.
+Alpine Ascents has been running successful Denali expeditions for 20 years.
+2019 proved to be one of our best seasons with all teams but one reaching the summit; and perhaps our highest climber summit success to date.
+Our 2018 season was also great success with 9 teams reaching the summit.
 Both early and late season saw good weather giving most of our teams the chance to summit.
 Denali saw some harsh weather early in the 2017 season, yet we were one of the few teams to see summit success.
 As the weather cleared, our success rates turned to expected levels with nearly all climbers of the final three teams reaching the summit.
 With an 86% summit success rate, 2016 was a banner year in terms of overall climber success.
 We attribute this to the quality of our guide staff, logistics, and climber training and screening.
-In 2015, we also saw outstanding success with 9 of 11 teams reaching the summit.
-We look forward to having similar success in 2019 and — as always — we are happy to put you in touch with former climbers.
-We are committed to keeping up our high standards for food and logistics, and we look forward to the 2019 season.
+We look forward to having similar success in 2020 and — as always — we are happy to put you in touch with former climbers.
+We are committed to keeping up our high standards for food and logistics, and we look forward to the 2020 season.